 Bring back the preparation to the heat for about 1 to 2 minutes to dry the dough: it will start sticking to the bottom of the pan (photo 4).

-Take the pâte à choux (choux pastry in English) out of the heat and put it in a bowl.
-Let it cool for a few minutes.
+Take the pâte à choux (choux pastry in English) out of the heat and put it in the bowl of a stand mixer fitted with a paddle attachment.
+Let the dough cool for a few minutes.

-Beat eggs for an omelet.
-Start adding the eggs gradually.
+Beat eggs for an omelet in a small bowl.
+Start adding the eggs gradually, slowly mixing.
 The dough must be neither too thick nor too liquid; it must form a ribbon (photo 5).

 The test for the right choux dough: the furrow of a line drawn with the finger in the dough must close.

-Place the choux pastry in a pastry bag fitted with Ateco plain pastry tip 809.
+Place the choux pastry in a piping bag fitted with Ateco plain pastry tip 809.

-Arrange 8 choux buns of about ⅕ inches/4 to 5 cm diameter on the baking sheet covered with the prepared parchment template (photo 6).
+Arrange 8 choux buns of about ⅕ inches (4 to 5 cm) in diameter on the baking sheet covered with the prepared parchment template (photo 6).

-Take the craquelin disks out of the freezer and place them on each choux mound (photo 7).
+Take the craquelin disks from the freezer and place them on each choux mound (photo 7).

-Bake 35 min to 40 min without opening the oven (photo 8).
+Bake the round pastry for 35 min to 40 min without opening the oven (photo 8).
 Remove from the oven and let cool on a wire rack.

-In a large saucepan, bring milk with seeds of the vanilla bean to a boil.
+In a medium saucepan with a thick bottom, bring milk with the seeds of the vanilla bean to a boil.
 Pour hot milk into the yolk/flour mixture and continue mixing.

-In a bowl of the stand mixer, place butter and whip it.
+In the bowl of a stand mixer fitted with a whisk attachment, place softened butter and whip it.
 Add the praline and mix it (photo 11).

 Gradually add the smoothed pastry cream and whisk until homogenous (photo 12).

-To make the praline insert, add cold whipping cream to the praline in three times and whisk with a hand mixer (photo 13).
+To make the praline insert, add cold whipping cream to the praline in three times and whisk with a hand or stand mixer (photo 13).

-Place the ready insert in a pastry bag fitted with any medium pastry tip and refrigerate.
+Place the praline whipped cream in a large pastry bag with any medium pastry tip and refrigerate.

-To assemble the Paris-Brest, cut the crown in half horizontally with a serrated knife (photo 14) and gently invert the top onto parchment paper.
+The final step is to assemble the Paris-BrestFirst, cut the crown in half horizontally with a serrated knife (photo 14) and gently invert the top onto parchment paper.

 Transfer the praline mousseline cream to a pastry bag fitted with an open star pastry tip and push it onto each of the 8 cavities' bases.